brunos3d/nx-rescope/README.md

 While the `nx-rescope` tool assists in migrating your workspace to the new scope format, it does not perform the following actions:

 - Update the version of the `@nrwl`/`@nx` packages.
-It focuses on updating the scope format rather than upgrading the package versions.
+It focuses on updating the scope format rather than upgrading the package versions (use `nx migrate latest` instead).
 - Update the `package.json` files of your individual projects.
 Only the workspace's `package.json` file will be updated during the migration.
 - Modify other configuration files such as `tsconfig.json`, `jest.config.js`, etc. The tool solely focuses on updating the workspace's `package.json` file.